 Don’t imagine that the new high-performance rigid gliders of the turn of the century are untouched by this disease.
 One was called the Ghostbuster.
 (Who ya gonna call?)
 And when Aeros, Ukraine manufacturer of the Stalker flexwing, brought out their first rigid design, a radical and innovative wing so different from their copy-cat past, they named that Stalker as well.

 I mean, if you’re going to do it, at least make it funny, as my local paragliding school, Flight Culture UK, did in their advertising of winter flying trips to sunny Lanzarote, Canary Islands, with their slogan FCUK winter flying.

-There have been several exceptions to this sorry story.
-Birdman, an early UK hang glider manufacturer based in Wiltshire (sadly no longer trading) created the Cherokee and then the Comanche.
+There have been several exceptions to the sorry story of hang glider names.
+Birdman, an early UK hang glider manufacturer based in Wiltshire, created the Cherokee and then the Comanche.
 Red Indian (native American) tribes bring to mind (my mind at least) brave men and beautiful women living lives of high adventure amid red deserts and vast green plains bounded by snow-capped mountains.
-That is also likely why the US Army name their helicopters after them!
+That is also likely why the US Army names their helicopters after them.

 Another exception is Wills Wing, almost certainly the longest established hang glider manufacturer in the world.